jodosh/EQ-Tools/WardHarvest/README.md

 gpsStamp.py: This creates map.tsv. map.tsv can be inported into mapping software so the assignments can be done geographically.

 makeSignup.py: This creates an HTML document so you can keep track of who was assigned to each house.

+##Known Bugs

+makeSheets.py does not handle non-ASCII chars.. if Sheet1.tsv has utf-8 chars, ñ for example, this will fail.